FORECASTS NEXT NIGHT / FORECASTS PREVIOUS NIGHTS

 For those cases in which there are real-time measurements at LBT (for example sensors measuring atmospheric parameters close to the ground or DIMM measuring the seeing) it is provided an additional forecast.

 Besides to the forecast of the temporal evolution during the next night (black line) and displayed at 14:00 MST, as indicated in Fig.1, the website also shows a forecast of the same parameter but updated each hour and extended for the successive four hours (red line).
-This procedure is based on a method (forthcoming paper) that takes into account both in situ measurements and precedent model forecast.
+This procedure is based on a method (Masciadri et. al. 2020, MNRAS) that takes into account both in situ measurements and precedent model forecast.

-The picture shows the temporal evolution of the parameter forecasted at 14:00 LT (black line), the real-time measurements that during the nights are done in situ (green line) and the forecast obtained by the model calculated each hour starting from the beginning of the night, with a frequency of 1 hour, calculated at full hours i.e. at 03:00, 04:00, 05:00 MST, etc. (red line).
-See Fig. 2 for an example.
-If the red line is not present, that means that present or previous days real-time measurements are missing.
+As an example, fig. 2 shows the temporal evolution of the parameter forecasted at 14:00 LT (black line), the real-time measurements that during the nights are done in situ (green line) and the forecasts obtained by the model and calculated at each full hour starting from the beginning of the night and extended on the successive four hours (red line).
+If the red line is not present, that means that current or previous days real-time measurements are missing.

 Fig. 2: Example plot composed with regular forecast (black line), sensor measurement (green line) and short time scale forecast (red line), computed at 8:00 MST until 12:00 MST.